-Tarantulas are without doubt, the most popular pets of people living in the US.
+Tarantulas are, without a doubt, the most popular pets of people living in the US.
 The reasons for their popularity are not difficult to guess.
-For one, they are easy to maintain, have friendly character and are available easily.
+For one, they are easy to maintain, have friendly characters, and are available easily.
 It is normal for many to have pets just to impress their visitors but tarantulas make an awesome sight.
 These are the largest spiders that we have in the present world.
-They really exhibit a remarkable variety of appearance, habits and habitats.
+They really exhibit a remarkable variety of appearance, habits, and habitats.
 Goliath bird eaters constitute the largest species, whereas hairs of varying colors cover the bodies of a large variety.
-Many species, like the well-liked Mexican Red Knee Brachypelma smithi, have symmetrically arranged bands in orange, red and yellow colors.
+Many species, like the well-liked Mexican Red Knee Brachypelma smithi, have symmetrically arranged bands in orange, red, and yellow colors.
 Other attractive verities such as the ornamental Poecilotheria or the tiger rump Cyclosternum fasciatum are distinguishable by different patterns of lines on their exteriors.

 Purchase of Pet Tarantulas

 Large pet stores have sold some species of tarantulas, of which the Mexican Red Knee is the most popular.
 Some stores do sell other species like the Rose Hairs, but not as frequently as in the past.
 The best sources for buying these are online stores or hobbyists, though it will be difficult to assess the health of the arachnid, online.
 At birth, the tarantula’s abdomen would ideally be plump.
 A newly molted tarantula would be normally thinner, and not fit for transportation for at least a couple of weeks after a molt.